xmos/lib_ethernet/doc/rst/lib_ethernet.rst

 All MACs in this library support a number of useful features which can be configured by clients.

   * Support for multiple clients (Rx and Tx) allowing many tasks to share the MAC.
-  * Configurable Ethertype and MAC address filters for unicast, multicast and broadcast addresses.
+  * Configurable Ethertype and MAC address filters for unicast, multicast and broadcast addresses and is configurable per client.
+The number of entries if configurable using ``ETHERNET_MACADDR_FILTER_TABLE_SIZE``.
   * Configurable source MAC address.
-This may be used in conjunction with, for example, lib_otp providing a unique MAC address per chip.
+This may be used in conjunction with, for example, lib_otp to provide a unique MAC address per XMOS chip.
   * Link state detection allowing action to be taken by higher layers in the case of link state change.
-  * MAC exit command.
-This tears down all tasks associate with the MAC and frees the memory and xcore resources used, including ports.
-This can be helpful in the case where ports may be shared (eg. Flash memory) allowing DFU support in package constrained systems.
-It may also be used to support multiple connect PHY devices where redundancy is required, without costing the chip resources to support multiple MACs.
   * Separately configurable Rx and Tx buffer sizes (queues).
+  * VLAN aware packet reception.
+If the VLAN tag (0x8100) is seen the the header length is automatically extended by 4 octets to support the Tag Protocol Identifier (TPID) and Tag Control Information (TCI).

 Transmission of packets is via an API that blocks until the frame has been copied into the transmit queue.
 Reception of a packet can be a blocking call or combined with a notification allowing the client to ``select`` on the receive interface whereupon it can then receive the waiting packet.
 Please see the :ref:`api_section` for details on how to use the MAC.

+In addition the RMII RT MAC supports an exit command.
+This tears down all tasks associated with the MAC and frees the memory and xcore resources used, including ports.
+This can be helpful in cases where ports may be shared (eg. Flash memory) allowing DFU support in package constrained systems.
+It may also be used to support multiple connect PHY devices where redundancy is required, without costing the chip resources to support multiple MACs.

 |newpage|